Brandon Lee: 1991 to 1993: Hollywood breakthrough

 In April 1991, Lee was in Universal Pictures' list of contenders to play his father in the biopic Dragon: The Bruce Lee Story (1993).
 He turned the role down, finding it awkward to play his father, and too strange to approach the romance between his parents.
 Also, producer Raffaella De Laurentiis said he did not look Chinese enough and that she would have refused to work on the project if they had to resort to making Brandon appear more Asian.
 The role went to Jason Scott Lee (no relation), who said he was initially intimidated by his role as Bruce Lee but that he overcame his fear after speaking to Brandon.
 According to Jason, Brandon told him the following in regards to the role: "He said I wouldn't survive in this part if I treated his father like a god.
 He said his father was, after all, a man who had a profound destiny, but he was not a god.
 He was a man who had a temper, a lot of anger, who found mediocrity offensive.
 Sometimes he was rather merciless."
-Director Rob Cohen said he spent hours talking to Brandon during preparations.On August 23, 1991, Mark L. Lester's Showdown in Little Tokyo premiered, which Warner Bros. produced and distributed.
+Director Rob Cohen said he spent hours talking to Brandon during preparations.

+On August 23, 1991, Mark L. Lester's Showdown in Little Tokyo premiered, which Warner Bros. produced and distributed.
 Lee starred opposite Dolph Lundgren in the buddy cop action film.
 Lee secured his role on October 13, 1990, to make his American feature debut.
 It was meant to start shooting after his casting but was delayed until the following January.
-In the film, Lee and Lundgren play cops who are partnered to investigate yakuzas.
+In the film, Lee and Lundgren play cops who are partnered to investigate yakuza.
 In the US, the domestic gross was $2,275,557.
 The movie faced largely negative reviews; retrospectively, however, some critics find it entertaining for its genre.

 While visiting Sweden, Lee was among the cameos in the locally made genre film Sex, Lögner och Videovåld (2002), filmed between 1990 and 1993.
 The film was completed in 2000.